Hawke's Bay roadworker injured after truck and trailer jack-knifes into temporary traffic lights - NZ Herald

 A car also crashed into a power pole near the intersection of Gordon St and SH50 in Fernhill at about 7.15pm, closing the road for some time as it brought down powerlines and caused power loss to more than 700 homes.

-There were no reported injuries, though, and all power was restored at about midnight.
+There were no reported injuries and all power was restored at about midnight.